 The basic items of guidance for importers are listed in Schedule 2.
 Additional guidance shall be given depending on the types of imported foods that the importers handle and the relevant exporting countries.
-Especially for processed food, importers will be instructed to conduct necessary confirmation in the exporting countries at the stages of the production process based on the "Guidelines on Hygiene Control of Import Processed Foods (Notice No. 0605001 of the Department of Food Safety dated June 5, 2008)" and taking consideration of the circumstances of development and implementation of restrictions regarding food safety and safety control standards for manufacturers in exporting countries.
+For processed foods, based on the guidelines for processed foods, importers will be instructed to conduct necessary confirmation in the exporting countries at the stages of the production process, taking consideration of the circumstances of development and implementation of restrictions regarding food safety and safety control standards for manufacturers in exporting countries.